veikkonyfors/blog/_posts/2022-09-19-electricity.md

 $1A=1\frac{C}{s}, \implies C=As$

 On a metallic wire, an electric field is created within it when it's ends are connected to a power supply.
 This makes loosely connected electrons on outer shell of the metal atoms to start moving in the field.
+These electrons are 'valence' electrons participating in adjacent atoms' bonding to each other into a crystal structure.
+They are left as a kind of electron cloud with electrons being free to move in the electric field.
 Power supply is a device with two poles, with the other (negative) having more electrons than the other (positive).
-Power supplies can be created e.g. with chemical reactions and electromagnetic radiation.
+Power supplies can be created e.g. with chemical reactions or electromagnetic radiation.

 Moving electric charges can also be bigger entities, like [ions](../../../2022/09/20/ions.html).
 If table salt, $Na^+ Cl^-$ is dissolved in water, $Na^+$ and $Cl-$ ions get separated due to water molecules dipole effect.
 Once an electric field is generated in this liquid, ions start to travel along the field.